johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 3. Commit your changes (`git commit -am "Added feature"`)
 4. Push to the branch (`git push origin my_plugin`)
 5. Create an issue with a link to your branch
-6. Enjoy a refreshing Diet Coke and wait
+6. Be patient and wait